Aloha Stadium: Expansion and improvements

 In 2003, the stadium surface was changed from AstroTurf (which had been in place since the stadium opened) to FieldTurf.
 In July 2011, the field was replaced with an Act Global UBU Sports Speed S5-M synthetic turf system.

 In 2008, the state of Hawaii approved the bill of $185 million to refurbish the aging Aloha Stadium.
 In 2010, Aloha Stadium completely retrofitted its scoreboard and video screen to be more up to date with its high definition capability.
 The Aloha Stadium Authority planned to add more luxury suites, replacing all seats, rusting treatments, parking lots, more restrooms, pedestrian bridge supports, an enclosed lounge, and more.
 There was also a proposal that would have enclosed the four openings in the corners of the stadium to add more seats.

 In 2011, the playing field was refurbished in part due to a naming rights sponsorship from Hawaiian Airlines.
 As a result of the sponsorship deal, the field was referred to as Hawaiian Airlines Field at Aloha Stadium.
 The airline did not renew sponsorship after the deal expired in 2016.
 As a result, the field went unnamed until late August, when Hawaiian Tel Federal Credit Union signed a three-year $275,000 agreement.
 As of 2016, the field was known as Hawaiian Tel Federal Credit Union Field at Aloha Stadium.

 In early 2017, there was a study in the Honolulu Star-Advertiser about replacing Aloha Stadium due to safety concerns and a liability risk.
-The plan is to build a smaller 30,000 seat stadium on the existing property and also build commercial development around the stadium.
-In theory, it would save the state millions of dollars instead of renovating and keep the existing stadium as it is.
+The plan was then to build a smaller 30,000 seat stadium on the existing property and also build commercial development around the stadium.
+In theory, this would save the state millions of dollars instead of renovating and keep the existing stadium as it was.

 In July 2019, Governor of Hawaii David Ige signed Act 268 into law, appropriating $350 million for an Aloha Stadium redevelopment project.
-The funds will go toward the construction of a new stadium and land development, including a mixed-use sports and entertainment complex.
+The funds were to go toward the construction of a new stadium and land development, including a mixed-use sports and entertainment complex.